Bills' Covid outbreak grows as Gabriel Davis, Cody Ford are latest to go on NFL's reserve list

 "He’ll lead the unit at this point," McDermott said, "and we’ll be there to help and support."

-The Bills practiced inside Highmark Stadium on Friday for a second straight day -- with the hope that being outside will slow the outbreak's spread through the team.
+The Bills practiced inside Highmark Stadium on Friday for a second consecutive day -- with the hope that being outside will slow the outbreak's spread through the team.

 "We’ve been virtual – the players really are only in to practice," McDermott said.
 "So, outside of canceling practice, that’s really what remains at this point.
 So, hopefully, being outside helps that. ...
 So doing, I think, as much as we can right now, and all the while trying to prepare for this game."